 The Case For Lawyer-Directed Litigation Funding In NY: Part 1

-Law360 (January 10, 2019, 3:07 PM EST) -- Last year, the New York City Bar Association Ethics Opinion 2018-5 came to the conclusion that lawyer-directed, nonrecourse commercial litigation funding (or lawyer-directed funding, for short) violates the prohibition in New York RPC 5.4(a), and by extension ABA Model Rule 5.4(a) on sharing fees with nonlawyers.
+By Peter Jarvis and Trisha Thompson (January 10, 2019, 3:07 PM EST) -- Last year, the New York City Bar Association Ethics Opinion 2018-5 came to the conclusion that lawyer-directed, nonrecourse commercial litigation funding (or lawyer-directed funding, for short) violates the prohibition in New York RPC 5.4(a), and by extension ABA Model Rule 5.4(a) on sharing fees with nonlawyers.
 In this two-part article, we will explain our concerns with this opinion.
 Part one reviews the language and history of Rule 5.4(a) and points out that neither the language nor the history of the rule compels the conclusion that lawyer-directed funding violates the rule.
-Part two will then explain how and why lawyer-directed funding is,...
+Part two will then explain how and why lawyer-directed funding is, if anything, more likely to serve the interest sought to be served by the rule — the protection of lawyer independence — than other financial approaches, and how lawyer-directed funding can support greater access to justice through the ability to finance worthwhile cases that would otherwise not be brought....

 Stay ahead of the curve